IBM/unitxt/docs/docs/adding_template.rst

 The template also defines the post processing steps done on the output predictions of the model before they are passed to the :ref:`Metrics <metric>`.
 The post processors applied both to the model prediction and to the references.
-For example, we could use the `processors.lower_case` processor to lowercase both the model predictions and references, so the metrics computation will ignore case.
+For example, we could use the `processors.lower_case` processor to lowercase both the model predictions and references, so the metric computation will ignore case.

     template = InputOutputTemplate(
         instruction="In the following task, you translate a {text_type}.",